farazahmee/farazahmee/splunk.md

 ![image](https://github.com/farazahmee/farazahmee/assets/141009689/8c591f97-4b0d-4889-9963-f98c6517b125)

  Let say in this image we have a system failure and its very difficult to find which step is system failure.
 So the data is unstructured format
- So in this case we need a tool to understand machine data that identify the
+ So in this case we need a tool to understand machine data that identify the where the hardware and software has failed.
+ Splunk is a tool which the machine data is processed to extract data onto human readable format.that is help us to analyze the problem.
+ PRIMARY COMPONENETS:
+ 1- Forwarder: is responsible to collecting the data and forward into other splunk instance and indexers 2- indexers: helps us store and index the data howover we cant access the data from indexers  need to have 3- Search heads: help us to analyze